toknapp/python-sdk-upvest/README.md

 ```

 ### API Calls
 All tenancy related operations must be using the API Keys authentication, whereas all actions on a user's behalf need to be authenticated via OAuth.
-The API calls are built along those two authentication objects.
+The API calls are built along with those two authentication objects.

-The methods allow for passing paramenters if needed.
-If required arguments are not provided, the respective error will be raised.
+The methods allow for passing parameters if needed.
+If the required arguments are not provided, the respective error will be raised.

 #### Response Object
 All API calls return a ResponseObject.
-For your convenience we implemented two ways of reading data from this Object.
+For your convenience, we implemented two ways of reading data from this Object.
 Both the raw response, as well as the response data dict, are accessible via the ResponseObject's attributes.
 Either you retrieve the actual API response object provided by the Upvest API:
 ```python
 # Retrieve raw response obejct